 It is an out-of-this-world achievement that firmly cements Facebook's position in our modern, digital landscape and certainly encourages marketers to utilize the platform as their number-one go-to for video marketing.

 In this article article, we'll explore the many benefits of utilizing video marketing ads and content for Facebook specifically.

 From gaining insight into some of the best examples of video ads and creating engaging video designs to outsourcing expert social media marketing firms to help you reach your goals, we've got you covered.

 This list consists of Facebook video ad examples from 2023 that are successful, creative, provide immediate value to consumers and are optimized for mobile users, who make up the majority of video viewers.

 Clocking at only 15 seconds, Ultimate Ears’ ad for customizable Boom3 speakers features a myriad of colors and templates for customizing this product, along with eye-grabbing visuals and a copy containing concise value propositions.

 Why it works: This is an example of a video ad that is packed with factors that grab viewers’ attention.
 In addition to showcasing flamboyant visuals and an “earworm” musical element, this video clearly communicates what it’s about and makes an attractive case for why people should care: it’s a product that embraces their personality.

 2. L’ange’s Celebrate Your Hair

 Why it works: Not ostentatious in any way, this video ad is concise and does not need sound to deliver its message.
-Users can absorb it as they scroll through their feed and listen to something else entirely.
-The value proposition the company makes is inviting consumers to make most of their sale while it lasts.
+Users can absorb it as they scroll through their feeds and listen to something else entirely.
+The value proposition the company makes is inviting consumers to make the most of their sales while it lasts.

 3. HP Canada’s Elite Dragonfly Ad